 Every mom wants to learn how to have a healthy pregnancy.
-Discover the 5 best things you can do to make sure mom and baby are healthy while pregnant.
+Discover 5 things you can do to make sure mom and baby are healthy while pregnant.

 I walked into my work’s new office and smelled it: Brand new paint.
 My coworkers and I were moving into our new office space, built from scratch, including the paint on the walls.

 This wouldn’t be a big deal, except I was six weeks pregnant.
 Since I wasn’t planning on announcing my pregnancy anytime soon, I couldn’t exactly walk into my boss’ office to discuss my options.

 I, like many pregnant women, was on a mission, after all.
 I wanted to make the next several months as safe and healthy for me and the baby.
 (Or, in my case, twin babies, though I didn’t know it at the time.)

 We hear how important the time in utero is for the baby, from building brain cells to making labor easier.
 We don’t want to make poor choices that can affect our babies or ourselves during this time.
 And while we don’t want to be paranoid, we also want to stay informed with our best options.

 So, you can imagine why I was a bit nervous smelling paint in our brand-new building.

 Nothing is guaranteed in pregnancy, but the healthier we can be, the more likely we are to have a healthy baby and fewer complications.
 Being prepared and informed can make a difference with how our babies grow and develop.

 I’m no doctor, so please consult with yours for professional advice.
 But this is what I learned from my doctor as well as researching how to have a healthy pregnancy.
 I include lessons I learned, both the good and the bad, and boiled down the most important factors: